antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

 Bootloader deployment
 ---------------------

 This section describes deployment procedure of previously compiled or downloaded bootloaders binaries.
-There are two ways of getting run new bootloader software on Parallella board:
+There are two ways of getting run new bootloader software on the Parallella board:

 #.
 Program flash with new Zynq boot image file see :ref:`flashing`.
 #.
 Download and run bootloader via JTAG connection see :ref:`jtag`.